 • Must evade members served in the event of assaultive behavior and pass assault crisis/crisis prevention training

-Position requires transporting Members in own personal vehicle and the program van (acceptable driving record and vehicle inspection for safety)
+Position requires transporting Members in own personal vehicle and driving for company business such as trainings, offsite meetings, etc. (acceptable driving record and vehicle inspection for safety)

 The physical demands here are representative of those that must be met by an employee to successfully perform the essential functions of this job.